leafOfTree/svelte-lazy/README.md

 ## Props

 - `height: Number|String` Default: `0`.
-Height of the component before load.
+    - Height of the component before load.

-    **Set a proper value** to avoid scroll bounce.
+    - **Set a proper value** to avoid scroll bounce.
 One way is to use the content height which can be mensured by the inspector in the devTool after load.
+    - Number values use `px` as unit.

 - `offset: Number` Default: `150`.
-Offset from the top of the component to the bottom of the viewport that triggers loading when in it.
+    - Offset from the top of the component to the bottom of the viewport that triggers loading when in it.

-    > Number values use `px` as unit.
+    - Use `px` as unit.

 - `placeholder: String|Component` Default: `null`.
-Placeholder before load.
+    - Placeholder before load.

 - `placeholderProps: Object` Default `null`.
-When using a component as a placeholder, the props will be passed to it.
+    - Props for when using a component as a placeholder.

 - `class: String` Default: `''`.
-Additional class for the container div.
+    - Additional class for the container div.
 It will be `svelte-lazy ${class}`.

 - `fadeOption: Object` Default: `{ delay: 0, duration: 400 }`.
-Option for the fade in transition.
+    - Option for the fade in transition.
 Set `null` to disable it.

 - `onload: Function (node) => {}` Default: `null`.
-Fucntion that is called when loaded.
+    - Fucntion that is called when loaded.

 - `resetHeightDelay: Number` Default: `0` (milliseconds).
-Delay to reset the component height to `auto` after loaded.
+    - Delay to reset the component height to `auto` after loaded.
 Might be useful to wait for remote resources like images.

 ## Changelog